jedieaston/WinGetHelpers/README.md

 __Now updated for 1.0 manifests__

 I hastily made this PowerShell module, that contains a collection of helper functions to make creation/submission of manifests easy for [microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs).
-Maybe it will be useful for other people too.
+Maybe it will be useful for you too.

 I'm not good at PowerShell, which is why it looks like it's a bit of a mess.
 But it works on my machine (Windows 10 with WinGet installed) and I'm happy to share it with the community.